palak9/Microsoft-Azure-MachineLearning-Scholarship/Introduction-to-Machine-Learning.md

 2. Vertical position of each pixel.
 3. Color of each pixel.

-Size of the vector = height*width*depth of that image.
+Size of the vector = height x width x depth of that image.
 Each cell in the matrix represents the pixel value.

 ---